alden12/rxfm-starter/README.md

 ## Getting Started

-Make sure you have node installed, then in the app root directory run:
+Make sure you have [Node](https://nodejs.org/) installed, then in the app root directory run:
 ```sh
 npm install
 ```